 Slow down, save money … and lives

 How many times has the following happened to you?
-You’re speeding down Interstate 55 when you spot a Mississippi Highway Patrol car.
+You’re speeding down I-55 when you spot a state trooper.
 You quickly hit the brakes and slow down, relieved that you didn’t get caught … this time.

 Now take a minute to think what could have happened if you hadn’t been so lucky.

 First, your speeding could have hurt somebody — or yourself.
 According to the Insurance Institute for Highway Safety, speed is a contributing factor in more than 30% of fatal crashes and nearly 20% of non-injury accidents.
 That’s a big risk to take.